bzhang22/Numerical-Randomness-in-LLM-Evaluation/results_graph_unified/anwers.md

 **Conclusion**: The competition is even tighter.
 *   HF prefers B, with an advantage of only 0.22%.
 *   vLLM prefers A, with an advantage of only 0.23%.
-*   This is a standard "Flip at the Margin" phenomenon.